lucywyman/blog/source/drafts/stuck/my-movie-diet.rst

 Movie Vegetarian
 ----------------

-This is gross oversimplification, but I tend to think of vegetarianism as a moderate form of veganism.
+This is extreme simplification, but I tend to think of vegetarianism as a moderate form of veganism.
 Both are often motivated by similar factors (environmental, dietary, animal rights, etc.), but vegetarianism can be a way to slowly introduce positive dietary